timothygebhard/ggwd/README.md

 The purpose of this repository is to provide a starting point for **generating realistic synthetic gravitational-wave data** which can then be used, for example, as training data for machine learning experiments.

-More specifically, the methods provided here will help you with the simulation of GW signals from compact binary coalescences (e.g., binary black hole mergers), adding these signals into a pieces of background noise (either synethetic or real LIGO background recordings) and applying standard post-processing steps (e.g., whitening and band-passing) to results.
+More specifically, the methods provided here will help you with the simulation of GW signals from compact binary coalescences (e.g., binary black hole mergers), adding these signals into a pieces of background noise (either synthetic or real LIGO background recordings) and applying standard post-processing steps (e.g., whitening and band-passing) to results.

 **Disclaimer**: The scripts in this repository are mostly just convenience wrappers around functionalities provided by the great and mighty [PyCBC software package](https://pycbc.org/) (which itself relies in parts on the [LIGO Algorithm Library](https://wiki.ligo.org/Computing/DASWG/LALSuite)).